eherdter/AirBnB_analysis/README.md

 TO DO : INSERT LINK TO BLOG POST, PROOFREAD, ADD IN R2 score from RF prediction.

-__Project Motivation__
+##Project Motivation
 There are more than 50,000 Airbnb listings in Paris, France (at the time of this analysis) spread across Paris’ 20 unique neighborhoods (or districts).
-The number of listings by room type and property type can be overwhelming for a traveler using Airbnb to determine which listings would be considered **best value** options (read Summary section for my **best value** suggestion).
+The number of listings by room type and property type can be overwhelming for a traveler using Airbnb to determine which listings would be considered **best value** options.
+The goal of this analysis is to gain insight into the trends in listing price and distill the data into a few key points or take-aways that would be useful and informative to future travelers to Paris.
+I provide my **Best Value** suggestion in the **Summary of Results** section which is based on the insight that I gained in this analysis.

-To inform future travelers to Paris who may use Airbnb to find lodging this analysis:
+The goal of this analysis is to:
-1. Provides a summary overview of price by `district` and `room_type`
+1. Provide a summary overview of price by `district` and `room_type`
-2. Determines which user selectable options are most influential to listing price (`adjusted_price`)
+2. Determine which user selectable options are most influential to listing price (`adjusted_price`)
-3. Suggests an overall **best value** option founded on insight gained from the data
+3. Suggest an overall **best value** option founded on insight gained from the data

-__Major questions answered in the analysis__
+##Major questions answered in the analysis
 1. What is the breakdown of listings by room type?
 2. How much does an Airbnb cost by district and room type?
 3. Does superhost status influence listing price?
 4. Of user options on the Airbnb website, which selection most strongly influences the price of a listing?

-__Summary of Methods__
+##Summary of Methods
 I used publicly available [data](http://insideAirbnb.com/get-the-data.html) on Paris, France Airbnb listings to answer the above questions.
 I applied some cleaning/feature engineering steps to optimize the data for the analysis, visualization, and modeling steps.
 These included:

 1.Changing data types of select variables